Quijotic Research

 Defines D = δ* via adjoint identity.
 Clark-Ocone, variance identity, and chain rule follow from duality alone.
 The representer rigidity theorem — deterministic representers force deterministic volatility — is the genuinely non-Malliavin headline result.

-PAPER II
+PAPER II-A

 PAPER III